KittyRx/Papy/README.md

 Game Name + Tag: bsawatestuser#test

 ### Recent Changes:
-- Rebuilt the header structure for the application
-- Investigated Coroutines
-- Implemented test makefile
-	- Build works but only if you run the papy exe from within the bin directory right next to the mappign files.
-- Payload can be run from anywhere, Mappings are embedded into the built executable

-- I WANT TO EMBED THE JSON MAPPING FILES INTO THE EXECUTABLE SO THE THING IS ALMIGHTY PORTABLE

 - Added a proper way of swapping between operating modes
 	- Get requests primary